 - Physical/Chronic Health Disabilities

-For examinees who are deaf or hard of hearing, signed and captioned instructions videos are available, as well as printed test instructions and keep in mind that you can take the four GED tests one at a time so think about which subtest you should take first.
+For examinees who are deaf or hard of hearing, signed and captioned instructions videos are available, as well as printed test instructions, keep in mind that you can take the four GED tests one at a time so think about which GED subtest you should take first.

-These candidates may compose their essays on video and later translate this to Standard Written English.
+These candidates may compose their essays on video and later translate this into Standard Written English.

 For examinees who are visually impaired or blind, there are GED test versions in large print, on audiocassette, and in Braille.

 They may also use various aid devices such as closed-circuit TV, talking calculators, or visually adaptive devices, and for students who cannot complete standard answer sheets, there are scribes and Braille-writing devices.

 Students with Dyslexia are allowed extended time, and they can use an audiocassette; students with Dysgraphia have extended time and can use a scribe; students with Dyscalculia can use a calculator and have extended time, and Attention-Deficit/Hyperactivity Disorder (ADHD) students are allowed extended time, frequent breaks, and can test in private rooms.

 Licensed diagnosticians are required to certify the disability of a candidate, so let’s see who qualifies to certify a so-called ‘Disability Type.’